awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-setting-up.md

 Get-CWAIComponent -ComponentName my-component -ResourceGroupName my-resource-group
 ```

-### Group similar resources into a custom component<a name="appinsights-group-resources-components"></a>
+#### Group similar resources into a custom component<a name="appinsights-group-resources-components"></a>

 We recommend grouping similar resources, such as \.NET web server instances, into custom components for easier onboarding and better monitoring and insights\.
-Currently, CloudWatch Application Insights for \.NET and SQL Server supports custom groups for EC2 instances\.
+Currently, CloudWatch Application Insights supports custom groups for EC2 instances\.

 **To group resources into a custom component using the AWS CLI**
 To use the AWS CLI to group three instances \(`arn:aws:ec2:us-east-1:123456789012:instance/i-11111`, `arn:aws:ec2:us-east-1:123456789012:instance/i-22222`, and `arn:aws:ec2:us-east-1:123456789012:instance/i-33333`\) together into a custom component called `my-component` for an application created for the resource group called `my-resource-group`, use the following command\.